Skip to content

 Book blurb:

 My name’s Archie Albright, and I know two things for certain: 1.
-My mum and dad kind of hate each other, and they’re not doing a great job of pretending that they don’t anymore.
+My mum and dad kind of hate each other, and they’re not doing a great job of pretending that they don’t any more.
 2. They’re both keeping a secret from me, but I can’t figure out what.
 Things aren’t going great for Archie Albright.
 His dad’s acting weird, his mum too, and all he wants is for everything to go back to normal, to three months before when his parents were happy and still lived together.
 When Archie sees a colourful, crumpled flyer fall out of Dad’s pocket, he thinks he may have found the answer.
 Only problem?
 The answer might just lie at the end of the rainbow, an adventure away.

-Bright Stars of Black British History by J.T Williams
+Bright Stars of Black British History by J.T.
+Williams

 This beautifully written and illustrated non-fiction text brings the lives of 14 shining stars from Black British History into the spotlight, celebrating their remarkable achievements and contributions to the arts, medicine, politics, sport, and beyond!
 This text takes readers from the Roman era up to post World-War 2 history.
-While the Literary Leaf focuses on nine of the ‘Bright Stars’ discussed in the book, we would encourage teachers to allow children the opportunity to extend their study by exploring more of the text and the inspiring people from history within it.
+While the Literary Leaf focuses on nine of the ‘Bright Stars’ discussed in the book, we would encourage teachers to allow children the opportunity to extend their studies by exploring more of the text and the inspiring people from history within it.
 We would recommend this Leaf be used in conjunction with the Writing Root for the Lizzie and Belle Mysteries, set in Georgian England, though this is not essential.

 Autumn Term 1